Multiples of 3 and 5

 Look at what we’ve got so far.
 Each of those sums is the sum of a series!
 And, as young Gauss brilliantly found out, we can write them as mathematical equations.
 Kudos, Johann Carl Friedrich Gauss.

-, for instance, the sum of all natural numbers from 1
+Take S, for instance, the sum of all natural numbers from 1 to n.
+We can

 define it as: